russc/team-alignment/README.md

 ## Process Overview

- 1. Create an Issue and state the purpose, need, and share any relevant supporting links that will aide in a productive discussion.
-Use [this template](https://github.com/russc/proposal.md).
+ 1. Create an Issue and state the purpose and need.
+In addition, include any relevant links to material that will aide in a productive discussion.
+Use [this template](https://github.com/russc/team-alignment/blob/master/proposal.md).
+ 2. Receive Feedback
+ 3. Once you have feedback, make your changes and submit a pull request to Master.
+ 4. When the change is merged, we will close out the issue.

 ## Discussions